-We offer two funding awards.
-A small award of up to $2000 is offered on a rolling basis, and we aim to make funding decisions within two weeks.
-A large award of up to $7000 is offered in two annual competitions, one in February and one in October.
+David Lam Centre offers two funding awards.
+A small award of up to $2,000 is offered on a rolling basis, and we aim to make funding decisions within two weeks.
+A large award of up to $7,000 is offered in two annual competitions, one in February and one in October.

-As important as funding, we can also provide logistical support, such as working with visitors to assist in expense claims or reimbursement to departmental accounts.
-Given adequate lead time, we can coordinate events by booking rooms at Harbour Centre; organizing food and drink; preparing event posters; and announcing the event to our networks.
-In some cases, we may also provide funds for a dinner after a lecture.
+As important as funding, we can also provide logistical support.
+Given adequate lead time, we can coordinate events by booking rooms at SFU Vancouver campus; organizing food and drink; preparing event posters; and announcing the event to our networks.

-A DLC Member who agrees to be the primary faculty contact for a DLC Scholar-in-Residence must organize at least one public lecture (in English or in the language of their choice) and encourage engagement by the visiting scholar with the SFU academic community.
+A DLC Member who agrees to be the primary faculty contact for a DLC Scholar-in-Residence is asked to organize at least one public event (in English or in the language of their choice) and encourage engagement by the visiting scholar with the SFU academic community.

 Scholars-in-Residence are usually persons with significant academic, literary or artistic qualifications.
-Besides conducting their own research at the David Lam Centre, they are also expected to participate in the SFU academic community and in wider community activities by attending lectures sponsored by the DLC, workshops and colloquia, and presenting original research.
+Besides conducting their own research at the David Lam Centre, they are also expected to participate in the SFU academic community and in wider community activities by attending lectures, workshops and colloquia, and presenting original research.

 SFU Research Services and the FASS Dean's Office offer various grants to faculty.
 Visit our SFU Funding page to learn more.

 A list of grants available from institutions worldwide is available for Asia-related researchers.
 Visit our External Funding page for details.